HR Glossary > Absconding

 What is Absconding?

-Absconding is a situation where an employee does not report to work for 3-4 consecutive days without prior notice or informing their respective managers and the HR department.
+Absconding is when an employee does not report to work for 3-4 consecutive days without prior notice or informing their respective managers and the HR department.
 The absconded employee can be identified when his absence continues or never turns up.
-The organization can take necessary actions against the employee who absconds without prior information.
+The organisation can take necessary actions against employees who abscond without prior information.
 A well-defined HR policy would provide the guidelines to handle such cases.

 For example,